 Gower is nestled in the coastline of South Wales and is the ultimate staycation in the UK.
 It is filled with beautiful beaches, historic castles, quaint villages and is only half an hour away from Swansea.
 Therefore you’re not too far from a bigger city should you need it.
 Making this beautiful peninsula the ideal place for a holiday!

 My favourite thing about Gower is it’s many different beaches.
 Starting with Oxwich bay.
 You really could ask for more from a beach.
-It has shallow waters so it’s safe for families.
-It allows water sports to take place for adventure seekers.
-It has a local shop which is also a chippy at the entrance for those late night trips, or has a shop onsite for during the day.
-It allows campfires so you can toast marshmallows and its coastline spread for miles so you can take a nice relaxing walk along the beach!
+It has shallow waters so it’s safe for families, but you can also participate in water sports, which is perfect for adventure seekers.
+There is also a local shop which is also a chippy at the entrance for those late night trips, and has a shop onsite for during the day.
+The beach also allows campfires so you can toast marshmallows and its coastline spread for miles so you can take a nice relaxing walk along the beach!

 Just round the corner from Oxwich is a pick your own fruit and veg for those who like to do something a little different.
 Which has gorgeous fresh stock and keeps you updated on their website what they have available.